Wake Forest University: Men's and women's basketball

 Wake Forest is generally regarded as a competitive program in men's basketball, having won four ACC tournament titles and frequently qualifying for the NCAA tournament (23 times in the school's history).
 They reached the Final Four once, in 1962.

-The school's famous basketball alumni include Billy Packer, a guard on the 1962 Final Four team who became far more famous as a basketball broadcaster; Tyrone Curtis "Muggsy" Bogues, the shortest player ever to play in the NBA; Randolph Childress, MVP of the 1995 ACC tournament; 2006 NBA Rookie of the Year Award and 12-time NBA All-star Chris Paul; two-time league MVP, five-time NBA champion, and three-time NBA Finals MVP Tim Duncan, John Collins of the Utah Jazz, and NBA all-star & champion Jeff Teague.
+The school's famous basketball alumni include Billy Packer, a guard on the 1962 Final Four team who became far more famous as a basketball broadcaster; Tyrone Curtis "Muggsy" Bogues, the shortest player ever to play in the NBA; Randolph Childress, MVP of the 1995 ACC tournament; 2006 NBA Rookie of the Year Award and 12-time NBA All-star Chris Paul; two-time league MVP, five-time NBA champion, and three-time NBA Finals MVP Tim Duncan, John Collins of the Detroit Pistons, and NBA all-star & champion Jeff Teague.

 Wake Forest Demon Deacons women's basketball team also boosts a competitive program.
 In 2012, Jen Hoover took over as coach from Mike Petersen, the program's all-time winningest coach.
 Hoover (then Jenny Mitchell) is the program's all-time leading scorer and rebounder, was a three-time All-ACC selection and was a member of the ACC's 50th Anniversary Team in 2002.
 Hoover was part of the program's only NCAA tournament appearance in 1988, when Wake Forest beat Villanova and lost to Tennessee.
 Wake Forest has appeared in the Women's NIT four times, all under Petersen.
 In 2015, Dearica Hamby was drafted 6th overall in the WNBA draft by the San Antonio Stars (now Las Vegas Aces).
 Lawrence Joel Veterans Memorial Coliseum is the home venue for the Demon Deacons basketball teams.